whoppytree/explore/README.md

 # Megan's "Art" Gallery
 Welcome to my exhibit!
 Join me in navigating my photo gallery as I attempt to make sense of whatever's in there.
 Believe me, I'm just as confused as you are.

+ #### Psst, before we get started.
+Check out this link: https://www.instagram.com/catbowl_png/?hl=en.
+My friends and I are starting a small art business so we would appreciate any kind of support.
+Thanks!
  ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Exhibit A